We are more than just your supermarket.

 FLORIADE IN KINGSTON

-We are proudly donating some potting mixes to Floriade in Kingston this year.
-The weekend of 23 & 24 May 2020 saw up to 50 local organisations and businesses come together (social distancing as well) in Green Square planting bulbs of tulips.
+We donated some potting mixes to Floriade in Kingston this year.
+The weekend of 23 & 24 May 2020 saw up to 50 local organisations and businesses come together (social distancing as well) in Green Square planting flowers & bulbs of tulips.

 We are excited to see how they will grow!